Pregnancy and work: your rights

 Telling your employer about your pregnancy

-Before you tell your employer about your pregnancy, it’s a good idea to look into the leave and work arrangements you’re entitled to, according to the law and also within your organisation, as well as your responsibilities as an employee.
+Before you tell your employer about your pregnancy, it’s a good idea to look into the leave and work arrangements you’re entitled to.
+Check your entitlements according to the law and within your organisation, as well as your responsibilities as an employee.
 This can help you feel prepared for a first discussion with your employer.

 The law says you must tell your employer that you plan to take parental leave at least 10 weeks before your last work day.
 You must tell your employer your planned leave and return dates in writing.
 You must also confirm your plans (and any changes) at least four weeks before your leave starts.